 Click Here for a map of known spots to target shoot in the Las Vegas desert (For informational purposes only)

 Tips for shooting in the Las Vegas Desert

-- Make sure to read signs and call your local BLM office or sherrif's office to confirm spots
+- Make sure to read signs and call your local BLM office or sheriff's office to confirm shooting spots

-- We shot at the 93 @ Apex Spot and had a lot of fun! (pics below)
+- We shot at the 93 @ Apex Spot and had a lot of fun!
+Great spot

 - The Hubcap Spot / Southern Nevada Lightweight Sand Pit is close to Seven Magic Mountains